Milk Snake: Harmless Yet Colored for Danger

 The milk snake color palette is pretty diverse.

-Most of these snakes are covered in well-defined bands of red, black and white (or yellow) scales.
+Most of these snakes are covered in well-defined bands of red blotches, black and white (or yellow) scales.
 But there are plenty of exceptions.
 Up in the mountain forests of Panama and Costa Rica, there's a population of milk snakes that turn solidly black as adults.

 Advertisement

-With their Yankee counterparts, it's a different story. "[Milk snakes] from the northeastern U.S. and southeastern Canada are duller and browner and the 'bands' are actually blotches because they don't extend all the way to the belly," says Persons.
+With their Yankee counterparts, it's a different story. "[Milk snakes] from the northeastern U.S. and southeastern Canada are duller and dark brown-er and the 'bands' are actually blotches because they don't extend all the way to the belly," says Persons.

 Such broad consensus no longer exists.
 In 2014, the journal Systematic Biology ran a genetic study arguing there are actually seven distinctive species of milk snake.
 "However, not all taxonomists agree with that arrangement either," notes Persons.